 The Decemberists rode the wave of early 21st century Indie to success, attracting attention with their predilection for historic epics and olde English folk music.
 They hail from Portland, Oregon, but the band was named for the Decembrist Revolution in 19th century Imperial Russia.
-The band have an invented back story, which includes how they met in a Turkish bath, and how they only travel by dirigible balloon.
+The band’s invented back story describes how they met in a Turkish bathhouse and how they only travel by dirigible balloon.

 The Decemberists have attracted ridicule for their grandiose concepts, but I’ve always enjoyed them – although as a bearded, thirty-something history graduate, I’m essentially their target demographic.
 Here are their eight studio albums to date, ranked from worst to best.

-What a Terrible World, What a Beautiful World follows the more stripped down sound of The King is Dead.
+What a Terrible World, What a Beautiful World repeats the stripped-down sound of The King is Dead.
 The band’s grand concepts are tucked away, replaced by more personal songs from Meloy.
-But at 57 minutes of unambitious material, the album outstays its welcome, despite highlights like ‘Calvary Captain’ and ‘Philomena’.
+But at 57 minutes of unambitious material, What a Terrible World… outstays its welcome, despite highlights like ‘Calvary Captain’ and ‘Philomena’.

 What a terrible world, what a beautiful world12/17/12

-Most band’s output diminishes in productivity and focus as its members grow older and start families, but it’s particularly obvious in The Decemberists’ case.
-As well as family responsibilities, Meloy’s enjoying a parallel career as a children’s writer, and I’ll Be Your Girl is The Decemberists least coherent album, trying different styles.
-The album’s notable for the band adding 1980s synths to their sonic palette, but the best song is the folk epic ‘Rusalka, Rusalka / Wild Rushes’.
+Most bands’ output diminishes in productivity and focus as its members grow older and start families.
+This is particularly evident for The Decemberists.
+As well as family responsibilities, Meloy’s enjoying a parallel career as a children’s writer.
+I’ll Be Your Girl is The Decemberists least coherent album, trying different styles with little focus.
+The band add 1980s synths to their sonic palette, but the best song is the folk epic ‘Rusalka, Rusalka / Wild Rushes’.